metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 Poor decision by Kirk Cousins on a free play.
 Worrisome.

 Amari Cooper with his toe-tap receptions is damn near magical.

+The Vikings deciphered the Cowboys and their running game.
+Zeke was neutered here.
+Other coaches should be looking at this game as a template on how to stop the Cowboys from rushing.